 To give people pleasure in the things they must perforce use, that is one great office of decoration; to give people pleasure in the things they must perforce make, that is the other use of it.
 Does not our subject look important enough now?
 I say that without these arts, our rest would be vacant and uninteresting, our labour mere endurance, mere wearing away of body and mind. ~William Morris, The Decorative Arts: Their Relation to Modern Life and Progress

 Characters from mythology were a popular subject for Morris and his Pre-Raphaelite contemporaries.
 Many of the Burne-Jones tile designs were later implemented as stained glass.
-The Legend of Good Wimmen series was first implemented as tile.Application: These tiles are suitable for interior use and can be installed on walls, backsplashes, showers, and fireplace surrounds.
+The Legend of Good Wimmen series, however, was first implemented as tile and then as stained glass.

 Both 6 and 8 inch tiles are available.

 Title: Edward Burne-Jones: Ariadne and Phyllida from The Legend of Good Wimmen, second series

 Panels: 6 tiles in two three-tile vertical panels